 Testimonial – the value of A-Levels

 My name is Mahé Bodard, and I am currently studying medicine at UCT.
 I participated in the Learning Unlimited A-Level programme in an effort to expand my learning opportunities and level.
-Taking the course in addition to my school work prepared me for the increased workload of university and pushed me to develop the organisational skills I would need.
-The A-Level course also allowed me to be exposed to greater depths of the subjects I had taken, facilitating my learning experience in first year of university.
+Taking the course in addition to my school work prepared me for the increased workload of the university and pushed me to develop the organizational skills I would need.
+The A-Level course also allowed me to be exposed to greater depths of the subjects I had taken, facilitating my learning experience in my first year of university.
 I would recommend such a course to anyone who wishes to expand their capacity.

 Learning Unlimited – preparing for study at top international institutions

-Through our Masterclass programmes, children can prepare themselves to obtain excellent IGCSE, A-Levels and SAT results, fully supporting transition from the South African education system to UK, EU or USA institutions.
+Through our Masterclass programmes, children can prepare themselves to obtain excellent GCSE, A-Levels and SAT results, fully supporting transition from the South African education system to UK, EU or USA institutions.
 We work in a highly focused and stimulating environment where enriched, interactive learning methods are geared to enable critical thinking and intellectual potential.